Nabi Saeen Mosque: Name

-The mosque is named for the hill on which it sits, which is officially romanized Nabi Saeen on local signs.
+The mosque is located at an elevation of 487 m above sea level, and is named for the hill on which it sits, which is officially romanized Nabi Saeen on local signs.
 It has also been variously rendered as En Nabi Sa'id, Neby Sȧîn, Neby Sain, and Mt Oaber Simani.
 It is apparently a local corruption of Isaiah, normally rendered Isha'ya' in Arabic (أشعياء).